Protecting Yourself Online

 Passwords are important because they allow you to protect your financial and personal information.
 In June 2017, the National Institute for Standards and Technology issued new guidance (PDF) for passwords that changed many old assumptions for choosing passwords.

 - Choose a password of at least 8 characters that combines letters, words, phrases, or numbers that have a unique connection to you

 - Choose a password that is easy to remember, so you will not have to write it down

 - Change passwords on a regular basis, but new passwords should not be related to old passwords

 - Share passwords on the phone, via text, or in emails.
 Legitimate companies will not send you messages asking for your password

 - Use the same password for multiple accounts.
-If the password is stolen from you, or one of the companies with whom you do business, it can be used to take over all your accounts that use the same password.
+If the password is stolen from you, or one of the companies with whom you do business, it can be used to take over all your accounts that use the same password

 Don’t rely on your web browser to protect you from malicious websites.
 Even if you have high security settings and antivirus software, visiting a risky website can result in viruses, spyware or worse.
 Again, look carefully at the web address to ensure it is taking you to where you want to go.